doughadley/NetWorthTracker/README.md

 *   **Full Data Portability**: Export and import all your assets, expenses, and historical data in JSON format.
 *   **Safe Data Deletion**: Confirmation dialogs require users to type "DELETE" before removing major data sets, preventing accidental loss.
 *   **Printable Reports**: Generate clean, printable reports for your budgets, a complete summary of your assets, and a detailed monthly expense report.
+*   **User Documentation**: A detailed user guide is accessible directly within the app via a "User Docs" link in the footer.
 *   **Versioning**: Track application updates through the "What's New" changelog in the footer.

 ---